mgo-af/theme-vercel-root-route-prefix-repro/README.md

 ### Why

+The Gatsby theme allows us to bootstrap a site in the `/docs` directory in projects we're building.

 We want to make our deployed docs sites available at `parentproject.com/docs-site-name`, where `docs-site-name` is the name of a docs site bootstrapped using the theme.

 ### What should happen